 Te Mana Ātea

 Based on an intergenerational, indigenous practice of leadership developed by Donna Tamaariki, of Ngāti Whātua Orakei me Waiohua.
-It guides the tikanga (custom) and ethics of a kaupapa (principle).
+It guides tikanga (custom) and ethics of a kaupapa (principle).

 The Te Mana Ātea model is made up of three symbiotic attributes that underpin a ‘practice’.
 When all three attributes are applied, Te Mana Ātea (a safe space) will be present.
-This aligns with Pohatu's notion of Āhurutanga: the practice of “creating and maintaining quality space to ensure and promote the pursuit of best practice in any Kaupapa”.
+This aligns with Dr Taina Pohatu's notion of Āhurutanga: the practice of “creating and maintaining quality space to ensure and promote the pursuit of best practice in any Kaupapa”.
 The inner circles represent te taiao (the environment).

-The elements of The Mana Framework
+The Elements of The Mana Ora Framework

 - Walls - The four walls of Te Whare Tapa Whā encompass the elements of health needed to support well-being.
 They are: Taha Whānau - Connections, Taha Tinana - Physical, Taha Wairua - Spiritual, and Taha Hinengaro - Mind.
 Whenua - Land/Roots support each wall.